shopware/admin-extension-sdk/docs/docs/guide/internals/how-it-works.md

 });
 ```

-It uses the `handle` method which is also a helper method of the `channel`.
-You see that the type matches the sender type.
-And in the second argument it provides a method which returns the data.
+It uses the `handle` method, which is also a helper method of the `channel`.
+You see now, that the type matches the sender type.
+And in the second argument it provides a method that returns the data.

-This method reacts to every `contextLanguage` request and send the data values back to the source of the request.
-It also creates a object with meta information which are needed for the original `send` window:
+This method reacts to every `contextLanguage` request and sends the data values back to the source of the request.
+It also creates an object that includes meta information which in turn are needed for the original `send` window:
 ```js
 {
   _type: 'contextLanguage',